-(a) A holder of an aerodrome operator certificate must establish a maintenance programme, including preventive maintenance if appropriate, for maintaining the aerodrome facilities in a condition that does not impair the safety, security, regularity, or efficiency of aircraft operations.
+(a) A holder of an aerodrome operator certificate must establish a maintenance programme, including preventative maintenance if appropriate, for maintaining the aerodrome facilities in a condition that does not impair the safety, security, regularity, or efficiency of aircraft operations.

-(b) The maintenance programme must-

-- (1) provide for the surface of paved manoeuvring areas to be kept clear of any loose objects or debris that might endanger aircraft operations; and - (2) provide for the surface of paved runways to be maintained in a condition that provides good surface friction characteristics and low rolling resistance for aircraft; and - (3) after 31 July 2018, provide for the measurement and provision of real-time surface condition reporting when a runway is contaminated using standardised reporting methods.
+- (b) The maintenance programme must - (1) provide for the surface of paved manoeuvring areas to be kept clear of any loose objects or debris that might endanger aircraft operations; and - (2) provide for the surface of paved runways to be maintained in a condition that provides good surface friction characteristics and low rolling resistance for aircraft; and - (3) provide for an assessment of runway condition and provision of runway condition report as specified in rule 139.107.